MacMannes/stackmob-docs/rest/guides/implementing-oauth2-requests.md

 ### Making Requests with OAuth 2.0 Signature (After Logging In)

-Make API request as you normally would (see REST API docs for StackMob functionality).
+Make API requests as you normally would (see REST API docs for StackMob functionality).
 If the user is logged in, you'll want to include an extra header: `Authorization`.
 Below, we'll go over how to generate the `Authorization` string.
 Example of request to get all books.

 ```xml,8
 Request URL: